Roshu-313/python-portfolio/project4-ai-agent/README.md

 Create a token on Hugging Face and set it as an environment variable.

-Windows (PowerShell):
+Windows (PowerShell)

 setx HF_TOKEN "your_token_here"

-Linux / macOS:
+Linux / macOS

 export HF_TOKEN="your_token_here"